Flip trick: Dolphin flip/Murder flip/Forward flip/Horse flip

 Performed by pushing with the front foot directly off the nose of the board after an ollie, causing the board to rotate almost vertically 180 degrees towards the frontfoot between the rider's legs while flipping the board 180 degrees so it lands wheels down.
 Carlin has described the trick as "Pretty much a varial flip that goes down."
 The trick was invented by Darrell Stanton.

 360 Dolphin/Dragon flip/360 Forward flip/Reda flip

 A dolphin/forward flip with a 360-degree rotation.
-It was named the "Reda flip" by Moroccan skateboarder Reda Hadada.
-Two days after he landed the trick, Chris Chann also landed it.
-He was inspired by Hadada's video and changed the name to Dragon flip for his YouTube series "Trick Challenge" (episode 11) in April 2014.
-Chann got the idea for the name from the anime television series Dragon Ball Z, which he had been watching the night before filming.
-When people said that it was Reda Hadada that performed the trick first, Chris Chann blocked them on instagram.
-He did not give any credits to Reda Hadada and blocked him as well.
+Chris Chann performed this trick for his YouTube series "Trick Challenge" (episode 11) in April 2014.
+He got the idea for the name from the anime television series Dragon Ball Z, which he had been watching the night before filming.
+However, this trick had already been executed before Chris Chann's attempt, as can be seen in a video by Moroccan skateboarder Reda Hadada, uploaded days before Chann's own attempts.